 With Russia seeing some of the worst statistics of domestic abuse and addiction problems, the need for this centre is huge.
 Women travel vast distances to be here because this kind of help that addresses the family as a whole, is extremely rare.

-Donations for the crisis centre and Family Sponsorships contribute towards the general running costs as well as food, medicine and educational needs for the children.
+Donations for the crisis centre and some individuals featured on our Prayer and a Pound Sponsorship Appeal contribute towards the general running costs as well as food, medicine and educational needs for the children.

-Kiara and her baby are now safe in a stable, loving environment as she works through counselling and rehabilitation.
+Kiara and her baby are now safe in a stable, loving environment as she works through counseling and rehabilitation.